What Is Major Depression?

 # Loss of interest in activities that were once enjoyed

 # Sleep problems, including insomnia or sleeping too much

 # Trouble concentrating, remembering details, and making decisions

 Depression is a serious disease that affects one in every ten people.
 It’s important to understand the symptoms so you can get help if you need it.
 This article will give you an overview of the most common symptoms of major depression, including:

 - Loss of interest in things or activities you used to enjoy

 - Not being able to stop thinking about death and dying

 Depression is a serious medical condition that is taking its toll on millions of Americans.
 It's important to know the signs and symptoms of depression so you can get help for yourself or a loved one.
 Not everyone experiences the same signs of major depression.
 Some people may experience only a few, while others may experience many.

 Depression is a serious mental illness that affects millions of people in the United States alone.
 Depression can be so debilitating, it can prevent someone from living a healthy life and enjoying many activities they once loved.
-Listed below are some signs of major depression to watch out for.
+Listed below are some signs of this problem to watch out for.

-There are a number of signs of major depression to watch out for that your loved one may be experiencing.
+There are a number of signs of this disorder to watch out for that your loved one may be experiencing.
 Some of these include:

 • A persistent sad, anxious, or empty mood